Jennifer Siebel Newsom

+Jennifer Lynn Siebel Newsom (née Siebel) is an American documentary filmmaker and actress who since 2019, as the wife of California Governor Gavin Newsom, has served as First Partner of California.

+She was retitled, from "first lady" to first partner, for the sake of gender-inclusiveness.
+She had, accordantly with her husband's earlier posts, from 2011 to 2019 been California's "second lady"; and, from 2008 to 2011, the "first lady" of San Francisco.

-Jennifer Lynn Siebel Newsom (née Siebel; born June 19, 1974) is an American documentary filmmaker and actress who has served as the first partner of California since 2019 as the wife of Governor Gavin Newsom.
-She was the director, writer, and producer of the film Miss Representation (2011), which premiered in the documentary competition at the Sundance Film Festival.
-The film examines how the media has underrepresented women in positions of power.
-The Mask You Live In (2015), the second film that she wrote, produced and directed, scrutinizes American society's definition of masculinity.
+She wrote, directed, and produced the film Miss Representation (2011), which premiered in the documentary competition at the Sundance Film Festival.
+The film examines how the media have underrepresented women in positions of power.

-During her tenure as the wife of the governor, the role of first lady was retitled first partner to be gender inclusive.
-She was previously the state's second lady from 2011 to 2019 and first lady of San Francisco from 2008 to 2011.
+The Mask You Live In (2015), the second film she wrote, directed, and produced, scrutinizes American society's definition of masculinity.

 Early life and education

-Jennifer Lynn Siebel was born in San Francisco, to Kenneth F. Siebel Jr., an investment manager, and Judy Siebel (née Fritzer), cofounder of the Bay Area Discovery Museum in Sausalito.
-She grew up in the suburb of Ross, California.
+Jennifer Lynn Siebel grew up in the suburb of Ross, California.
 She is the second cousin once removed to Thomas Siebel.

 Jennifer is the second oldest of five girls and attended Ross Grammar School and The Branson School.
-At six years old, she was present when a golf cart accidentally ran over her older sister, Stacy, killing her.
+At six years old, she accidentally ran over her older sister, Stacey, with a golf cart, killing her.
 Siebel Newsom has stated that she still feels survivor's guilt over her sister's death.
 During high school, she played varsity basketball, soccer, and tennis.
 She later graduated with honors from Stanford University, where she earned a Bachelor of Arts degree in Latin American studies in 1996 and Master of Business Administration in 2001.

 At Stanford, she was recruited to play on the women's soccer team.
 While pursuing her MBA, Siebel Newsom also studied at the American Conservatory Theater, where she completed a certificate program.
 After completing her education, Siebel Newsom traveled to Africa, Latin America, and Europe on assignments with Conservation International, a global environmental coalition.